Harney County School District #3

 worked with our associations this year, striving to keep a balanced budget and

-yet provide for the needs of our employees.
+yet provide an increase for our employees.

 We continue to ask our community for help.
 Please share your expertise and be

 involved.
 You may email me at firstname.lastname@example.org with your input.
 Come